Ampd Energy

 Ampd Energy is a company in the energy industry, which designs and manufactures energy storage systems (ESS).
 It is a member of the Incu-Tech Programme, a Hong Kong Government and HK Science and Technology Park initiative.

 History

 Ampd Energy was founded in December 2014.
-Its founder, Brandon Ng created an electric motorcycle company during a blackout in the city; he reasoned that the batteries of the motorcycles could be redesigned to power buildings.
+Its founder, Brandon Ng, created an electric motorcycle company during a blackout in the city; he reasoned that the batteries of the motorcycles could be redesigned to power buildings.

 In February 2015, Ampd Energy was accepted into the Incu-Tech program.
 As of June 2017, the company has raised a total of $3.7 million in seed investment.

 Product

-In December 2016, the company launched an energy storage system called Ampd Enertainer, which aims to replace lead acid battery, Uninterruptible Power Supply systems (UPSs) and diesel generators primarily in countries affected by frequent blackouts.
+In December 2016, the company launched an energy storage system called Ampd Enertainer.
+The system is used as an alternative to lead acid battery, Uninterruptible Power Supply systems (UPSs) and diesel generators.

-Unlike many related companies such as Tesla and Sonnen, Ampd Enertainer is primarily aimed at on-grid energy storage.

-Ampd Enertainer uses 1,792 rechargeable lithium-ion batteries cells, with each Ampd Silo having a storage capacity of 16.8 kWh.
+Ampd Enertainer is primarily aimed at on-grid energy storage.
+It uses 1,792 rechargeable lithium-ion batteries cells, with each Ampd Silo having a storage capacity of 16.8 kWh.